trabocco/trabocco-coherence-bridge/README.md

 ## Canonical Citation

 Trabocco, J. (2026). *The Coherence Bridge: A Cross-Substrate Principle for Energy Transfer at Material Interfaces*.
 Signal Literature.
-DOI: 10.5281/zenodo.20101553
+10.5281/zenodo.20111493

 ## Description